 Psalm 45, 17

 Psalm 45, 9-17 refers to a Phoenician princess from Tyre who becomes queen (shegal) by her marriage with the Davidic king.
-It is a prophetic song which points towards the institution of the Queen Mother established by King Solomon, son of David and Bathsheba.
+It is a prophetic song that points towards the institution of the Queen Mother established by King Solomon, son of David and Bathsheba.
 Let us look at these verses in conjunction with other passages in Scripture to see the connection between the Old and New Testaments.
-The Queen in Gold of Ophir certainly finds her secondary fulfillment and final consummation in the Immaculate Blessed Virgin Mary, Queen of Heaven and Mediatrix of Grace.
+The Queen in Gold of Ophir certainly finds her secondary fulfillment and final consummation in the Immaculate Blessed Virgin Mary, Queen of Heaven, and Mediatrix of Grace.